edwardoughton/pytal/README.md

 Thanks for the support
 ======================

-**pyTAL** was written and developed at the `Environmental Change Institute, University of Oxford <http://www.eci.ox.ac.uk>`_ within the EPSRC-sponsored MISTRAL programme, as part of the `Infrastructure Transition Research Consortium <http://www.itrc.org.uk/>`_.
+**pytal** was jointly developed at the University of Oxford and George Mason University, with funding support from UKRI (EPSRC) and the World Bank 5G Flagship.